microsoft/WPF-Samples/README.md

 # WPF-Samples
-This repo contains the samples that demonstrate the API usage patterns and popular features for the Windows Presenation Foundation in the .NET Framework for Desktop.
+This repo contains the samples that demonstrate the API usage patterns and popular features for the Windows Presentation Foundation in the .NET Framework for Desktop.
 These samples were initially hosted on [MSDN](https://msdn.microsoft.com/en-us/library/vstudio/ms771633.aspx), and we are gradually moving all the interesting WPF samples over to GitHub.All the samples have been retargeted to [.NET 4.5.2](http://www.microsoft.com/en-us/download/details.aspx?id=42642).

 For additional WPF samples, see [WPF Samples](https://msdn.microsoft.com/en-us/library/vstudio/ms771633.aspx).

-Please note that the documentation on the repo is till being updated, so all links might not point to the right location
+Please note that the documentation on the repo is still being updated, so all links might not point to the right location.

 ## License
 Unless otherwise mentioned, the samples are released under the [MIT license](https://github.com/Microsoft/WPF-Samples/blob/master/LICENSE)